Pilgore-pi/Open-proger-notes/README.md

 #### Warning

 Currently, these notes are far from being finished and information accuracy may lack.
-In most cases I was trying to write notes using my words
+In most cases I was trying to write notes using my words to make it easier for myself to read later

+#### Contribution

+You may attach your own notes.
+I would be appreciated

 ## RUS